scil/LaravelFly/readme.md

 The nginx conf [swoole_fallback_to_phpfpm.conf](config/swoole_fallback_to_phpfpm.conf) allow you use LaravelFlyServer as the primary server, and the phpfpm as a backup server which will be passed requests when the LaravelFlyServer is unavailable. .

 Another nginx conf [use_swoole_or_fpm_depending_on_clients](config/use_swoole_or_fpm_depending_on_clients.conf) allows us use query string `?useserver=<swoole|fpm|...` to select the server between swoole or fpm.
 That's wonderful for test, such as to use eval(tinker()) as a online debugger for your fpm-supported projects.

+Apache?
+There is a example [Cooperate with Apache](https://github.com/hhxsv5/laravel-s#cooperate-with-apache) from laravel-s.

 ## Similar projects that mix swoole and laravel